 The Physics Department is asked to provide TFs for one Summer School physics course.
 These appointments involve daily lectures and sections, but in return pay two months' normal salary for one month's work (about 40 hours per week).
 However, there are only very few TF positions available for these courses, so you are well advised to look for other possible sources of summer funding (e.g., working for a professor).

 I still teach if I have an external scholarship?

 That depends on the rules of the external funding agency.
 If you wish to teach, check with them well in advance and get their permission in writing.

 Certainly, but in any particular situation at the pleasure of your advisor.
 Some groups expect their students to teach every other semester, or equivalently 1/4-time for both semesters.
 The department regards teaching as an important part of a graduate student's preparation for the future.
 Specific arrangements should be worked out with the professor.

 Students are not allowed to hold what would be a full time job (two 1/2-time appointments), but one student could hold two 1/4-time appointments in advanced graduate courses with small enrollments.

 - Can I TF outside

 Yes, under certain circumstances.
 Because the department pays your full tuition when you teach, it prefers that your teaching service benefits the department or its faculty.
-This routinely includes teaching for courses in other departments that are being given by Physics faculty, e.g. in the Core or in the DEAS.
+This routinely includes teaching for courses in other departments that are being given by Physics faculty, e.g. in the Core or in SEAS.
 Teaching outside the department that does not benefit the department or its faculty may be regarded as an RA, i.e. the faculty or department obtaining your services may be expected to pay some or all of your tuition and fees.

 back to the Top